Vz0n/dotfiles/README.md

 ![Preview](img/preview.png)

-This is my Arch Linux config/setup.
+This is my Arch Linux installation's dotfiles.

 It's based on some rices that i saw among the Linux ricing community, but the inspiration came mainly from [s4vitar's bspwm](https://github.com/yorkox0/autoBspwm) and [rxyhn's dotfiles](https://github.com/rxyhn/yuki).
 The main purpose for this rice was just hacking and playing around, and with the time it has became my main OS for my stuff.